Hot Chip: 2000–2005: Early releases and Coming on Strong

 Hot Chip were formed around 2000 by the duo of Alexis Taylor and Joe Goddard, who met as students at Elliott School, Putney.
-With a shared love of R&B and house music, they started collaborating on music around 1998, initially playing in a more stripped back acoustic style before gradually becoming more electronic overtime.
+With a shared love of R&B and house music, they started collaborating on music around 1998, initially playing in a more stripped back acoustic style before gradually becoming more electronic over time.
 Early formative releases included 2001's Mexico EP on Victory Garden Records (VG14), and the self-released San Frandisco EP in 2002.
 After years of self-releasing records, they signed with Moshi Moshi in 2003 and released their debut LP Coming on Strong in 2004.
 During this period, they were joined by Owen Clarke, Felix Martin and Al Doyle.
 They started working on their second album and signed a UK and US record deal with DFA Records and EMI.
 DFA and Astralwerks released their debut album for the first time in the United States in late 2005.

-The Guardian names Roxy Music, Prince, Royal Trux, Arthur Russell and Madonna as influences on Hot Chip; the band have also paid "tribute and... homage" to Orchestral Manoeuvres in the Dark (OMD).
+The Guardian names Roxy Music, Prince, Royal Trux, Arthur Russell and Madonna as influences on Hot Chip; the band have also paid "homage" to OMD.